Professor of Social Welfare and Associate Dean for Research and Faculty Development

-In his work David Cohen seeks to understand prescribed psychoactive drugs and their effects as social and cultural phenomena “constructed” through language, attitudes, and social interactions.
+David Cohen’s research looks at psychoactive drugs (prescribed, licit, and illicit) and their desirable and undesirable effects as socio-cultural phenomena “constructed” through language, policy, attitudes, and social interactions.
 He also documents treatment-induced harms, and pursues international comparative research on mental health trends, especially involving alternatives to coercion.
-Public and private institutions in Canada, France, and the U.S. have funded him to conduct clinical-neuropsychological studies, qualitative investigations, and epidemiological surveys of patients, professionals, and the general population.
+Public and private institutions in the U.S., Canada, and France have funded him to conduct clinical-neuropsychological studies, qualitative investigations, and epidemiological surveys of patients, professionals, and the general population.

-He has developed a critique of bio-psychiatric (1) views of distress and misbehavior as illnesses, and (2) views of psychoactive medications as conventional medicines.
-He has contributed to describing “lay expertise” about medications and to using subjective reports of medication effects to develop testable models of psychoactive drug action.
-In his clinical work with clients for over two decades, he has developed person-centered methods to withdraw from psychiatric drugs and given workshops to professionals on this topic around the world.
-To educate child welfare professionals, he designed and launched the free CriticalThinkRx web-based Critical Curriculum on Psychotropic Medication in 2009, which has been taken by thousands of social workers, psychologists, and lawyers.
-Tested in a 16-month longitudinal controlled study in two Florida counties, CriticalThinkRx was shown to reduce psychiatric prescribing to children in foster care.
+In his clinical work for over two decades, he’s developed person-centered methods to withdraw from psychiatric drugs and given workshops on this topic around the world.
+He designed and launched the CriticalThinkRx web-based Critical Curriculum on Psychotropic Medication for child welfare professionals in 2009, since taken by thousands of practitioners.
+Tested in a 16-month longitudinal controlled study, CriticalThinkRx was shown to reduce psychiatric prescribing to children in foster care.

-David Cohen was a professor at Université de Montréal and Florida International University before joining UCLA in 2013.
-In Montreal, he directed the Health & Prevention Social Research Group, and at FIU, he served as Director of the PhD Program and Interim Director of School of Social Work.
-In 2012, as recipient of the Fulbright-Tocqueville Chair to France, he lectured widely on psychoactive medications and sociocultural change.
+David Cohen previously taught at Université de Montréal and Florida International University.
+In Montreal, he directed the Health & Prevention Social Research Group, and at FIU, he was PhD Program Director and Interim Director of School of Social Work.
+He held the Fulbright-Tocqueville Chair to France in 2012.